mehmet-karagoz/Learn-New-Language-With-Srt-Files/README.md

 ![learningScreen](learningScreen.png)

 You can see the Turkish equivalent by clicking on the word and you can also look at the next word page with the previous and next buttons.
+If you think you have learned that word or when you come across a word you know, you can add it to the words you know by swiping the word from right to left.
+After adding, the word is deleted from the list.

 ![appAnimation](app.gif)